madsnedergaard/initMac/README.md

 ## Roadmap

 - Deviate from Thoughtbot - grab relevant stuff, but providing the entire setup myself would ensure full customizability.
+- Ensure that Homebrew installs or symlinks to correct Applications folder.
 - Add NVM and download a few global modules
 - Setup folder structure?
 - Osx-hacks not working: